 Spam check is mostly an automated task.
 Several programs on the servers run by Internet Service Providers (ISPs) check a whole series of settings and determine, based on these settings, if your e-mail is a regular message or not.

 These filters only take preset criteria into account.
 This means that they cannot interpret your e-mail.
 So, it is perfectly possible that a series of regular messages get blocked by this filter, because you sent it like a spammer would send it.

-With the tips included in this white paper, we will help you avoid such problems.
+With the tips included in this blog, we will help you avoid such problems.